-The blocks are displayed in the chart with block I/Os that are identified at the block type by the S7_visible: = true attribute.
+The blocks are displayed in the chart with block I/Os that are identified at the block type as "visible" (S7_visible: = TRUE).
 In the object properties dialog of the block you can specify whether to show or hide the block I/Os.